kartik-v/yii2-grid/README.md

 ![GridView Screenshot](https://lh5.googleusercontent.com/--KIuWE6iZYc/VFjWSphRmYI/AAAAAAAAAQA/EmL3jMMXW94/w795-h528-no/yii2-grid.png)

 ## Latest Release
-The latest version of the module is v2.2.0 released on 04-Nov-2014.
+The latest version of the module is v2.3.0 released on 04-Nov-2014.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-grid/blob/master/CHANGE.md) for details.

+Release 3.3.0 makes the extension leaner, by not installing dependent packages unless needed.
 The release v2.2.0 has various additional enhancements and features of exporting and formatting grid output data.

-> NOTE: This extension depends on other yii2 extensions.
-Check the [composer.json](https://github.com/kartik-v/yii2-grid/blob/master/composer.json) for this extension's requirements and dependencies.
+> NOTE: This extension depends on other yii2 extensions based on the functionality chosen by you.
+It will not install such dependent packages by default, but will prompt through an exception, if accessed.
+For example, if you choose to enable PDF export, then the [yii2-mpdf](http://demos.krajee.com/mpdf) will be mandatory and exception will be raised if `yii2-mpdf` is not installed.
+Check the [composer.json](https://github.com/kartik-v/yii2-grid/blob/master/composer.json) for other extension dependencies.

 ## Module
 The extension has been created as a module to enable access to advanced features like download actions (exporting as csv, text, html, or xls).
 You should configure the module with a name of `gridview` as shown below: